Current Prices: $85,000 to $824,500

-Beverly consists of your typical single-family homes and low-rise condos, but there are historic districts of single-family homes that were built during the Victorian era and World War II.
+Beverly consists of your typical single-family homes and low-rise condos, but there are also historic districts featuring single-family homes built during the Victorian era and World War II.
 Architectural styles like bungalows and Prairie-style houses can be seen throughout the neighborhood.
 Beverly's Ridge Historic District runs from 87th Street to 115th Street and west to Western Avenue.
-Famous architects like Frank Lloyd Wright, Walter Burley Griffin, George W. Maher, and Howard Van Doren Shaw designed some of the houses in Beverly that can still be seen today.
+Famous architects like Frank Lloyd Wright, Walter Burley Griffin, George W. Maher, and Howard Van Doren Shaw designed some of the houses in Beverly that give the neighborhood its distinct character.

 Beverly is known for its Irish pubs down Western Avenue.
 Grab a corned beef sandwich and a Guinness for a hearty meal.
-Beverly also has traditional eating establishments that have been around since the early to mid 1900s and continue to be staples in the community today.
-Visit Top Notch on 95th Street and have a seat at the diner where you can order a round steak burger that's made-to-order along with a hand-dipped milkshake.
+Beverly also has traditional eating establishments that have been around since the early- to mid-1900s and continue to be staples in the community today.
+Visit Top Notch on 95th Street and ask for a made-to-order round steak burger and a hand-dipped milkshake.
 If you're looking for dessert, check out the Original Rainbow Cone on Western Avenue, which has been a classic neighborhood ice cream shop since 1926.
 Relish in their namesake Rainbow Cone that is topped with five different ice cream flavors.

 Head to Western Avenue to have a drink at one of the many Irish bars.
 You can enjoy a casual atmosphere, good food, live music, and a fun crowd.
 During the summer months, delight in the festivities of carnivals, street festivals, and block parties that pop up in the neighborhood.

 Check out the events at the Beverly Arts Center.
 This cultural and educational institution offers a variety of classes, activities, and events in the performing and visual arts fields.
-Art lovers can visit The Heritage Gallery, which has been in the community for more than 50 years.
-It showcases paintings of Chicago area landmarks and scenery by artist Jack Simmerling.
-For outdoor recreation, head to the Dan Ryan Forest Preserve that has miles of nature trails as well as paved bike paths and picnic areas.
-Also, if you're around during the month of March, catch a glimpse of the famous South Side Irish Parade that happens every year starting at 103rd Street down to Western Avenue and ends at 115th Street.
+Art lovers can also visit The Heritage Gallery, which has been in the community for more than 50 years.
+It showcases paintings of Chicago-area landmarks and scenery by artist Jack Simmerling.
+For outdoor recreation, head to the Dan Ryan Forest Preserve which features miles of nature trails as well as paved bike paths and picnic areas.
+Also, if you're around during the month of March, catch a glimpse of the famous South Side Irish Parade that travels along Western Avenue, beginning at 103rd Street and ending at 115th Street.